scionproto/scion/doc/ControlPlanePKI.md

 #### Trade-offs

-With the attestation approach, we reduce the amount of necessary trusted files to the number of RAAs in the network.
-However, this also increases the impact in case of a key compromise.
+With the attestation approach, we reduce the amount of necessary trusted files to the TAACs.
+On the other hand, this also increases the impact in case of a key compromise.
 However, AS operators can choose their own bootstrapping method according to their security and trust model.

-Note, however, that attestation are only used for bootstrapping and during trust resets after catastrophic events that involved multiple offline key compromises.
+Note that attestations are only used for bootstrapping, and trust resets after catastrophic events that involved multiple AS offline root key compromises.
 During normal operation and non-catastrophic key compromises, the RAAs are not involved.
-ISDs can update their TRCs freely, without the consents or attestation of RAAs.
+ISDs can update their TRCs freely, without the consent or attestation of RAAs.
 This limits the power that an RAA holds.
-Misbehavior on the RAA's part is easily discoverable, as it limits itself to issuing false trust resets.
+Misbehavior on the RAA's part is easily discoverable, as it is limited to issuing false trust resets.

 ## Appendix